stilianoudakis/TAD_data_analysis/README.md

 # TAD_data_analysis
 Analysis of Topologically Associated Domain data and their respective boundaries

+## data

+* arrowhead_data(2).txt: The TAD boundary data used for analyses cleaned from the GSE63525_GM12878_primary+replicate_Arrowhead_domainlist.txt file.
+(2) refers to the same data with quotations removed around the Chromosome column

+* subcompartments.bed: subcompartment data classifying genomic coordinates as being in specific subcompartments A and B.

 ## arrowhead_data.Rmd

 The TAD boundary data was retrieved from from the paper by Rao, Huntley, et. al titled,